-• Succeeding on the level 3 programme in Extended Degree provides you the opportunity to progress towards a degree and all the benefits that a good degree can give for greater success in whatever career you choose.
+Succeeding on Extended Degree level 3 programme provides you the opportunity to progress towards a degree and all the benefits that a good degree can give for greater success in whatever career you choose.

 How we support you

 The School of Health, Sport & Bioscience provides immediate contact with the University support systems.